Simeon Olelkovich

+Life

-A member of the Olelkovich family, he descended from Ruthenianized Eastern Orthodox branch of the Gediminids dynasty and was a great-grandson of Algirdas, the Grand Duke of Lithuania.
-After his father's death he inherited the Principality of Kiev.
+A member of the Olelkovich family, he descended from Ruthenianized Eastern Orthodox branch of the Gediminid dynasty, and was a great-grandson of Algirdas, the grand duke of Lithuania.
+After his father's death, he inherited the Principality of Kiev.

 He conducted an independent policy, fought with the Crimean Tatars, maintained close ties with the Principality of Moldavia, the Genoese colonies and the Principality of Theodoro in the Crimea.
 However soon after, the Principality of Theodoro was conquered by the emerging Crimean Khanate.